netzkolchose/django-computedfields/docs/manual.rst

 Both will skip the late field updates done by default in ``ComputedFieldModel.save``, thus you have to make sure to correctly update field values yourself, e.g. by calling ``update_computedfields``.

-Fur further guidance see API docs and the source of :meth:`save<.models.ComputedFieldsModel.save>` and :meth:`@precomputed<.resolver.Resolver.precomputed>`.
+Fur further guidance see API docs and the source of :meth:`ComputedFieldsModel.save<.models.ComputedFieldsModel.save>` and :meth:`@precomputed<.resolver.Resolver.precomputed>`.